Russian Navy: Future and modernization

 Russia's military budget expanded from 1998 until 2015, but economic problems including a sharp decline in oil prices led to budget cuts in 2016.
 Higher expenditure led to an increase in numbers of ships under construction, initially focusing on submarines, such as the conventional Petersburg (Lada)-class and nuclear Severodvinsk (Yasen)-class.
 Some older vessels have been refitted as well.
-Jane's Fighting Ships commented in 2004 that the construction programme was too focused on Cold War scenarios, given the submarine emphasis.

 According to the Russian Defence Ministry, share of modern armament in the Navy has reached more than 50% in 2014.
 A report from December 2019 estimated the figure at 68%.
 However, in September 2020 it was reported that the defence budget was to be cut by 5% as part of a shift to social spending and in response the financial impacts of the COVID-19 pandemic.
 The resulting impact of such a cut on Russian Navy modernization plans was not immediately apparent.

 Likely more significant is the impact of sanctions imposed on the Russian Federation after 2022 Russian invasion of Ukraine.
 In 2021, Russian Security Council Secretary Nikolai Patrushev reportedly acknowledged that the Russian defence industry “is still dependent on foreign technologies.”
 The impact of international sanctions on naval procurement projects, given both reduced access to foreign technologies and significant pressure on the defence budget, had yet to be determined.